CBainCoding/SignUp/README.md

 <h3>Known Bugs</h3>

-- Delete FAQ message not showing when a user deletes from the front-end.
-For some reason while the messages work when creating and editing the FAQs page, the delete message does not show.
+- Delete FAQ/account message sometimes not showing when a user deletes from the front-end.
+For some reason while the messages work when creating and editing, the delete message does not show.
 - Same email address is allowed on multiple accounts when signing up.
 This can be solved but was left as it is for users signing up as some club members may sign themselves and their children up on different accounts